-"drools.accumulate.function."
-Here. prefix that must always be used. "average" will is how the function be used in the file, and rule "org.drools.base.accumulators.AverageAccumulateFunction" is the fully qualified name of the class that implements the function behavior.
+Here, "drools.accumulate.function." prefix is that must always be used, "average" is how the function will be used in the rule file, and org.drools.base.accumulators.AverageAccumulateFunction is the fully qualified name of the class that implements the function behavior.